Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Abstract

 \section{Abstract}

-Link prediction is a crucial graph-learning task with applications including citation prediction and product recommendation.
-Distilling Graph Neural Networks (GNNs) teachers into Multi-Layer Perceptrons (MLPs) students has emerged as an effective approach to achieve strong performance and reducing computational cost by removing graph dependency.
-However, existing distillation methods only use standard GNNs and overlook alternative teachers such as specialized model for link prediction (GNN4LP) and heuristic methods (e.g., common neighbors).
-This paper first explores the impact of different teachers in GNN-to-MLP distillation.
-Surprisingly, we find that stronger teachers do not always produce stronger students: MLPs distilled from GNN4LP can underperform those distilled from simpler GNNs, while weaker heuristic methods can teach MLPs to near-GNN performance with drastically reduced training costs.
-Building on these insights, we propose Ensemble Heuristic-Distilled MLPs (\method{}), which eliminates graph dependencies while effectively integrating complementary signals via a gating mechanism.
-Experiments on ten datasets show an average \textbf{7.93\%} improvement over previous GNN-to-MLP approaches with \textbf{1.95-3.32$\times$} less training time, indicating \method{} is an efficient and effective link prediction method.
+Link prediction is a crucial graph-learning task.
+Distilling Graph Neural Network (GNN) teachers into Multi-Layer Perceptron (MLP) students has emerged as an effective approach to achieve strong performance and reducing computational cost by removing graph dependency in the inference stage, especially in applications such as citation prediction and product recommendation where node features are abundant.
+However, existing distillation methods only use standard GNNs.
+Do stronger models such as those specially designed for link prediction (e.g., GNN4LP) lead to better students?
+Are heuristic-based methods (e.g., common neighbors) bad teachers as they are weak models? \nop{and overlook alternative teachers such as specialized model for link prediction (GNN4LP) and heuristic methods (e.g., common neighbors). } This paper first explores the impact of different teachers in MLP distillation.
+Surprisingly, we find that stronger models do not always produce stronger students: MLPs distilled from GNN4LP can underperform those distilled from simpler GNNs, while weaker heuristic methods can teach MLPs to near-GNN performance with drastically reduced training costs.
+We provide both theoretical and empirical analysis to explain this phenomenon, revealing that a teacher is only as good as its \emph{teachable knowledge}, the portion of its knowledge that can be transferred through the features accessible to the student.
+Building on these insights, we propose Ensemble Heuristic-Distilled MLPs (\method{}), which eliminates costly GNN training while effectively training complementary MLP predictors via different heuristic teachers.
+Our extensive experiments show \method{} reduces the total training time by \textbf{1.95-3.32$\times$} while achieve an average \textbf{7.93\%} improvement over previous GNN-to-MLP approaches, indicating that it is an efficient and effective link prediction method.